InfinityAlgo-Academy/LightHouse/readme.md

-  --save-assets                  Save the trace contents & devtools logs to disk  [boolean] [default: false] --list-all-audits              Prints a list of all available audits and exits  [boolean] [default: false] --list-trace-categories        Prints a list of all required trace categories and exits  [boolean] [default: false] --print-config                 Print the normalized config for the given config and options, then exit.  [boolean] [default: false]
-  --additional-trace-categories  Additional categories to capture with the trace (comma-delimited).  [string] --config-path                  The path to the config JSON.
+  --save-assets                  Save the trace contents & devtools logs to disk  [boolean] [default: false] --list-all-audits              Prints a list of all available audits and exits  [boolean] [default: false] --list-trace-categories        Prints a list of all required trace categories and exits  [boolean] [default: false] --additional-trace-categories  Additional categories to capture with the trace (comma-delimited).  [string] --config-path                  The path to the config JSON.
                                  An example config file: core/config/lr-desktop-config.js  [string]